Investing

 Why is unpermitted work so prevalent?

 On the other hand, many homeowners build unpermitted additions, like extra rooms, thinking they’ll keep their home forever and never sell, or they want to add value to the home.
-Later on, when they decide to sell, they’re shocked when the appraiser skips their obviously-unpermitted additions and values the home much lower than expected.
+Later on, when they decide to sell, they’re shocked when the appraiser skips their obviously unpermitted work and values the home much lower than expected.
+A real estate agent will often help sellers discover unpermitted work during the transaction process, which can complicate negotiations or even lead to issues with local authorities.

 In any case, unpermitted work is common, so you can’t avoid it completely.
-And in some cases, it’s not going to pose a problem.
+And in some cases, it’s not going to pose a problem—unless a previous owner left behind work that doesn’t meet current building codes.

 Unpermitted work doesn’t mean a property is a bad investment